 Skip to content

-The Local community campaigns grant funding has been introduced to provide funding for communities who wish to implement a Local community campaign in their area.
-The Department has engaged communications consultants Cox Inall Ridgeway to provide national support to communities, and to assist applicants with the development and submission of grant applications.
+The Local community campaigns grant funding was introduced to provide funding for communities who wish to implement a Local community campaign in their area.

 This Community health action pack can be used by anyone who wants to run a health promotion project to improve Aboriginal and Torres Strait Islander peoples' health and wellbeing.

 This may include: